Diversity & Inclusion

 Business Resource Groups

-UPS Business Resource Groups (BRGs) offer networking and learning opportunities outside of regular work teams, serve as an extension of our Diversity & Inclusion Strategy, and reflect our commitment to employee development and engagement.
+In 2016, UPS celebrated the 10th anniversary of Women’s Leadership Development (WLD) Business Resource Group (BRG).
+Over the past decade, WLD has expanded to 65 chapters in more than 30 countries.
+It also paved the way for eight additional BRG constituencies, which now span 150 chapters around the world and whose members bring their unique perspectives to UPS.
+UPS BRGs offer networking and learning opportunities outside of regular work teams, serve as an extension of our Diversity & Inclusion Strategy, and reflect our commitment to employee development and engagement.
 Each BRG has clearly defined mission and vision statements, as well as an activity plan that will help employees develop new skills and business insights by expanding their professional networks.

-The current BRG Program is an evolution of Women’s Leadership Development Program that UPS launched in 2006.
-Because of the success of this initiative, we expanded the program in 2012 to include African American; Asian American; Hispanic/Latino; Focus on Abilities; Lesbian, Gay, Bisexual, Transgender, and Allies (LGBT&A); Millennials; Veterans; and Working Parents.
+The current list of UPS BRGs includes: African American; Asian American; Hispanic/Latino; Focus on Abilities; Lesbian, Gay, Bisexual, Transgender, and Allies (LGBT&A); Millennials; Veterans; and Working Parents.

 The number of BRGs chapters grew 27 percent in 2016, reflecting the passion and commitment of local BRG leaders and members.
 At the end of 2016, we had 150 locally chartered entities around the world, up from 118 chartered entities in 2015, 108 of which were locally chartered BRGs in the United States.